Chicken and Cilantro Wontons

 Ingredients for Chicken and Cilantro Wontons

-This Chicken and Cilantro Wontons recipe one of my favorite wonton recipes!
-I love them boiled and lightly tossed in chili oil or in Wonton Noodle Soup.
-Here is what you’ll need for the recipe:
+This Chicken and Cilantro Wontons is one of my favorite wonton recipes!
+I love them boiled and lightly tossed in homemade Chinese Chili Oil or in Wonton Noodle Soup.

 • 2 cups cabbage chopped